C19orf22: Location and function

 C19orf22 is consistently found in the nucleus and cytoplasm across orthologs.
 It is likely involved in enabling nucleic acid binding activity.

 Post translational modifications

-C19orf22 has multiple significant domains and regions throughout the protein sequence, including: a disordered region, a mixed charge region, a MVP (aka vault) region, and a R3H domain.
+C19orf22 has multiple significant domains and regions throughout the protein sequence, including: a disordered region, a mixed charge region, a MVP (a.k.a. vault) region, and a R3H domain.
 Additionally, there are many phosphorylation sites throughout the sequence.
 While many are not included in the figure below, the two sites that are most significant are indicated by purple circles.
 The green region represents the vault region, and the yellow region represents the R3H domain.
 Disordered and mixed charged regions are also shown.

 Significant regions found on c19orf22 protein sequence.